ACORN logo

 Funding specific to organic agriculture is limited but it's worth exploring options.

-Federal and provincial funding through the Sustainable Canadian Agricultural Partnership (SCAP) and Resilient Agriculture Landscape Program (RALP) will begin in 2023.
-With a focus on supporting carbon sequestration, climate adaptation and other environmental co-benefits, it’s possible that more funding will become available for organic and ecological agriculture; we are waiting to see how the programs unfold.
-Even without organic-specific funding, organic farmers can apply through their provincial programs for general production and marketing support.
+Federal and provincial funding through the Sustainable Canadian Agricultural Partnership (SCAP) and Resilient Agriculture Landscape Program (RALP) began in spring of 2023.
+Although there are very few organic-specfic programs, organic farmers can apply through general production and marketing support programs.

 Funding Specific to Organic Agriculture